 Susan Roces gives vent to her emotions as her husband Eddie Gutierrez moves in with his mistress Charo Santos-Concio in Mel Chionglo’s Paano Kung Wala Ka Na.

-Vilma Santos, dressed in black along with her in-law mother and sister, prepares to attend the funeral of Tonton Gutierrez, a mental retardate whom she was forced to marry for convenience but with whom she eventually fell in love in Eddie Garcia’s Saan Nagtatago and Pag-ibig?
+Vilma Santos, dressed in black along with her in-law mother and sister, prepares to attend the funeral of Tonton Gutierrez, an intellectually disabled man whom she was forced to marry for convenience by her manipulative boyfriend, but with whom she eventually fell in love in Eddie Garcia’s Saan Nagtatago and Pag-ibig?

 After her family discovers her trade, Celeste Legaspi attempts suicide but has to defer it several times to attend to the need of her late prostitute-friend’s baby in Mario O’Hara’s Tatlong Ina, Isang Anak.